veraPDF/verapdf-crawler/README.md

 At the end of this operation files "LogiusWebApp", "HeritrixExtention" will be created.
 The "HeritrixExtention" should be moved to "lib" directory inside Heritrix.
 The "LogiusWebApp" is a main Logius application jar file.

+### Starting Heritrix

+Heritrix should be started before the Logius application.
+Heritrix run command:

+	heritrix_directory/bin/heritrix -a your_login:your_password -p 8443

+where your_login and your_password are the Heritrix credentials defined in application.properties.

 ### Running Logius application

 The next command will start the Logius application:

 	java -jar "your_directory/LogiusWebApp/target/LogiusWebApp-1.0-SNAPSHOT.jar"